 What Is Dual Diagnosis?
 Uncovering the Connections Between Mental Health and Addiction

 If you’ve ever heard the term “dual diagnosis” and wondered what it truly means, you’re not alone.
-Many families searching for answers about addiction and mental health encounter this term without a clear explanation of how it affects treatment or recovery.
+Many people searching for answers about addiction and mental health encounter this term without a clear explanation of how it affects treatment or recovery.

 So, what is dual diagnosis?
 At the root, it refers to the coexistence of a mental health disorder and a substance use disorder in the same individual.
 This combination is more common than most people realize—and far more complex than either condition on its own.